November 18, 2025

 Timely Restoration:

-The detour opened before the 4th of July weekend, enabling uninterrupted travel for over 15,000 daily commuters and tourists.
+The detour opened successfully before the 4th of July weekend, enabling uninterrupted travel for over 15,000 daily commuters and tourists.

 Enhanced Safety: